Dis-ruptures

 September 10-13, 2026

 Ruptures abound.
 Across the globe, established orders have been split apart; norms have been torn asunder.
 Complex and hard-won institutional bodies long thought stable – governments and civic systems; international organisations, agreements and alliances – have been stress-tested beyond their limits, their fractures and frailty newly exposed.
 Such ruptures can both liberate and destroy.
 They can offer overdue reckonings, openings through which long-silenced voices can assert themselves.
-And yet they can also have devastating consequences, leading to further wars and war crimes (as seen in Gaza and Ukraine; as seen with the Uyghurs and Rohingya), ecological disasters (as seen in the increasing climate crises), individual and collective traumas (as seen in the growing rates of mental illness, political polarization, economic crises, social [media] breakdown).
+And yet they can also have devastating consequences, leading to terror, wars and possible war crimes (as seen in Israel-Gaza and Ukraine-Russia; as seen with the Uyghurs and Rohingya), ecological disasters (as seen in the increasing climate crises), individual and collective traumas (as seen in the growing rates of mental illness, political polarization, economic crises, social [media] breakdown).

 The 22nd biennial ISRLC conference aims to bear witness to this complex climate of upheaval and rupturing.
 As we consider the fault lines along which these ruptures take place, we want to ask where our interdisciplinary work across religion, theology, literature, the arts and culture can both probe and suture the splits and fractures we have become witness to.
 How might our scholarship render or facilitate these opposing moves, or discern when one is more appropriate than the other?
 “O body / always healing despite me”, writes the poet Kemi Alabi: how might our research, our teaching, our creativity, disrupt the ruptures?